-The Gradle build cache node software is a freely available HTTP remote cache server for Gradle’s build caching functionality.
+The Gradle Build Cache node software is a freely available HTTP remote cache server for Gradle’s build caching functionality.
 This manual covers obtaining, installing and operating one or more build cache nodes.

-Use of Gradle’s build cache node software is subject to the Gradle Terms of Use.
+Use of Gradle’s Build Cache node software is subject to the Gradle Terms of Use.

 Build cache nodes can optionally be connected with Develocity for centralized management and monitoring, and to enable replicating cache entries between multiple nodes.
 The connection to Develocity also allows the usage of the build cache node for Bazel and Maven remote caching.